johnsonjh/pc/README.md

 <!-- scspell-id: 498fb4ee-a43d-11f0-aae1-80ee73e9b8e7 -->
 # `pc`: programmers calculator

-`pc` is an enhanced fork of the SGI/Be/Haiku programmers calculator.
+`pc` is a substantially enhanced fork of the SGI/Be/Haiku programmers calculator.

 ## Syntax and operators